 - spending quality time outdoors with family and friends

 - learning about aquatic ecosystems (how to catch fish)

 - creating lasting memories while reducing stress

 - the fun and anticipation of possibly catching fish

 1. Wear Your PFD – The math is pretty simple on this one.
-If 84% of the people who drown each year failed to be wearing a PFD (personal flotation device), then your stand an 84% better chance of coming back from every fishing trip by wearing your PFD.
+If 84% of the people who drown each year failed to be wearing a PFD (personal flotation device), then you stand an 84% better chance of coming back from every fishing trip by wearing your PFD.
 Duaah.
 No rocket science required for this part of your plan.
-And before you boast about “being such a good swimmer”, consider how many good swimmers perished because of:
+And before you boast about “being such a good swimmer”, consider how many good swimmers perished because: